 Famines tend to occur in areas where humanitarian access is restricted.
 In Yemen and South Sudan in particular, conflict, insecurity and resulting displacement are driving up levels of acute hunger to alarming levels.

-A total 155,000 people are expected to face famine-like conditions through mid-2021, with 108,000 in South Sudan and 47,000 in Yemen.
-Also a recent survey has found that a small group (14,000) in southern Madagascar are facing starvation.
-The threat of famine and starvation is growing these countries as well as in Afghanistan, Burkina Faso, the Central African Republic, the Democratic Republic of the Congo, Ethiopia, Haiti, Honduras, Nigeria, Sudan, Uganda, Venezuela and Zimbabwe.
-More than 34 million people are currently on the very edge of famine and risk starvation, up from 27 million people in 2019.
+The threat of famine and starvation is also growing in Afghanistan, the Central African Republic, the Democratic Republic of the Congo, Haiti, Honduras, Nigeria, Sudan, Uganda, Venezuela and Zimbabwe.
+More than 41 million people in 43 countries are currently on the very edge of famine and risk starvation, up from 27 million people in 2019.